apify/apify-docs/sources/academy/webscraping/typescript/enums.md

 ---
 title: Enums
-description: Learn how to easily define, use, and manage constant values using a cool feature called "enums" that TypeScript brings to the table.
+description: Learn how to define, use, and manage constant values using a cool feature called "enums" that TypeScript brings to the table.
 sidebar_position: 7.4
 slug: /switching-to-typescript/enums
 ---

 # Enums! {#enums}

-**Learn how to easily define, use, and manage constant values using a cool feature called "enums" that TypeScript brings to the table.**
+**Learn how to define, use, and manage constant values using a cool feature called "enums" that TypeScript brings to the table.**

 ---